-At the age of 6 months, Layla had her first seizure.
-After being admitted into CHLA, it was discovered that she had a rare and undiagnosed brain disorder.
-For the next year and a half, Layla received top-rated care from many, many doctors and teams covering numerous divisions and departments: Neurology, Neurosurgery, Neuro-Ophthalmology, Orthopaedic, Genetics/Pathology, Gastroenterology, Pulmonology, General Pediatrics, Clinical Nutrition, Physical Therapy, Occupational Therapy, Vision Therapy through the Braille Institute, and Palliative Care.
+At the age of 6 months, Layla Paige had her first grand mal seizure.
+After being admitted into Children's Hospital Los Angeles ("CHLA"), it was discovered that she had a rare and undiagnosable brain disorder.
+For the next 2 years, Layla received top-rated care from many, many doctors and teams covering numerous divisions and departments: Neurology, Neurosurgery, Neuro-Ophthalmology, Orthopaedic, Genetics/Pathology, Gastroenterology, Pulmonology, General Pediatrics, Clinical Nutrition, Physical Therapy, Occupational Therapy, Vision Therapy, and Palliative Care.

 Words cannot describe the tremendous debt of gratitude the Sonnen family owes to Children's Hospital Los Angeles.
 As the first and largest pediatric hospital in Southern California, CHLA relies on the generosity of philanthropists in the community to support compassionate patient care, leading-edge education of the caregivers of tomorrow and innovative research efforts that impact children and their families.

 We hope that you will consider honoring Layla's legacy and help us say "thank you" for the incredible care our family received by making a donation to Children's Hospital Los Angeles.
 Together we can continue to support other patients and families who are in similar situations and seeking life-saving care.

 Larissa ("Reese"), Matt and Luke Sonnen